Graph Masked Autoencoders with Transformers: Introduction

 However, there are two key challenges when applying transformers to the graph domain.
 First, transformers can be very deep with dozens of layers and millions of parameters, which makes them hard to be trained from scratch \cite{zhao2021gophormer}.
-Tailored training schemes and hyper-parameters are necessary for the model to achieve a satisfying performance.
+Tailored training schemes and hyper-parameters are necessary for the model to achieve satisfying performance.
 Second, transformers have quadratic memory consumption with respect to the number of instances.
-Real-world graphs usually contain a large number of nodes, which makes it very easy to run out of memory when training transformers on graphs.
+Real-world graphs usually contain a large number of nodes, which makes running out of memory occur frequently when training transformers on large graphs.

-In this work, we aim to solve the above two challenges with our proposed model.
 Inspired by BERT \cite{devlin2018bert} and MAE \cite{he2021masked}, we propose a self-supervised graph transformer model named Graph Masked Autoencoders (GMAE).
-It has an encoder and a decoder, where the encoder encodes a partially masked graph into embeddings and the decoder reconstructs the features of the masked nodes.
-GMAE can serve as an effective pre-training model to solve the first challenge.
-After trained with GMAE framework in a self-supervised manner, the encoder can be fine-tuned in an end-to-end supervised manner for specific downstream tasks.
-Our GMAE pre-training and fine-tuning scheme shows better performance and is much easier to train than training a graph transformer from scratch.
-To solve the second challenge, we use a mask-and-predict mechanism in GMAE, where some of the nodes in the graph are masked, i.e., the number of input nodes is reduced.
-Since the memory consumption of transformers is quadratic w.r.t. to the number of instances, the memory consumption of GMAE is much less than a conventional transformer.
+We aim to address the above two challenges with our proposed GMAE.
+GMAE contains an encoder and a decoder, where the encoder encodes a partially masked graph as low-dimensional embeddings and the decoder reconstructs the features of the masked nodes.
+To address the challenge of large memory consumption, we use a mask-and-predict mechanism in GMAE, where some of the nodes in the graph are masked, i.e., the number of input nodes is reduced.
+Since the memory consumption of transformers is quadratic w.r.t. to the number of nodes, the memory consumption of GMAE becomes much less than a conventional transformer.
 Besides, we use an asymmetric design of encoder and decoder, where the encoder is a deep transformer and the decoder is a shallow transformer (e.g., 2 layers).
-Such asymmetric design enables us to train a deeper encoder thanks to the low memory load of the shallow decoder, meanwhile achieving better performance compared with using a deep decoder.
+Such an asymmetric design enables us to train a deeper encoder thanks to the low memory load of the shallow decoder, meanwhile achieving better performance compared with using a deep decoder.
+To address the other challenge that transformers are hard to train from scratch, we can use GMAE as an effective pre-training tool.
+After training GMAE in a self-supervised manner, the encoder can be fine-tuned in an end-to-end supervised manner for specific downstream tasks with much less tailored training schemes, while achieving comparable performance with training from scratch.
+Our implementation is available at \url{https://github.com/RinneSz/GMAE}.